BCODMO/documentation_external/docs/DOC_Contribute.rst

 How to Contribute Deployments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A. Complete a Deployment Metadata Form (.rtf) to provide information about a specific cruise, mooring, laboratory, or some other unique experience of data collection or analysis.
+1. Complete a Deployment Metadata Form (.rtf) to provide information about a specific cruise, mooring, laboratory, or some other unique experience of data collection or analysis.

-Complete this form if it is applicable to the dataset(s) you are submitting.
+  * Complete this form if it is applicable to the dataset(s) you are submitting.
-Deployments help to describe the geographic and temporal scale of datasets.
+  * Deployments help to describe the geographic and temporal scale of datasets.
-Deployments provide context for mapping the associated data.
+  * Deployments provide context for mapping the associated data.

-B. Submit the Deployment Metadata Form along with the Dataset Metadata Form(s) to info@bco-dmo.org.
+2. Submit the Deployment Metadata Form along with the Dataset Metadata Form(s) to info@bco-dmo.org.

 How to Contribute Data
 ~~~~~~~~~~~~~~~~~~~~~~~
 A. Complete a Dataset Metadata Form (.rtf) along with your data to provide information about each unique dataset collected within a project.

-A Dataset Metadata Form should be completed for each dataset contributed to BCO-DMO.
+  * A Dataset Metadata Form should be completed for each dataset contributed to BCO-DMO.
-Please send us your processed data when pertaining to acoustics, CTDs, and ADCPs.
+  * Please send us your processed data when pertaining to acoustics, CTDs, and ADCPs.
-We accept data in any format, but comma- or tab-delimited (preferred) ASCII files or Excel spreadsheets are most common If contributing data as an Excel file, please see our tips for submitting data in a spreadsheet.
+  * We accept data in any format, but comma- or tab-delimited (preferred) ASCII files or Excel spreadsheets are most common
+  * If contributing data as an Excel file, please see our tips for submitting data in a spreadsheet.
-Sequence accession numbers and the associated data can be contributed to BCO-DMO and we can provide links to the sequence repository (such as NCBI's GenBank).
+  * Sequence accession numbers and the associated data can be contributed to BCO-DMO and we can provide links to the sequence repository (such as NCBI's GenBank).
 Please see "Contributing Sequence Accession Numbers" for more information.
-Most datasets can be contributed as email attachments along with their respective completed Dataset Metadata Form.
+  * Most datasets can be contributed as email attachments along with their respective completed Dataset Metadata Form.
-If the data set is too large to contribute as an email attachment, please contact our office for instructions on the best way to contribute your data.
+  * If the data set is too large to contribute as an email attachment, please contact our office for instructions on the best way to contribute your data.

 B. Submit Dataset Metadata Form(s) and all data files to info@bco-dmo.org.

 How to Register an NSF Designated Program